-Criterion 2.2: The TOF management plan aims to maintain or increase the total quantum of growing stock (spatially or temporally) without affecting food security if notified by local/state government authorities, as well as social, economic, ecological and cultural well-being of the land owner.
+Criterion 2.2: The TOF management plan aims to maintain or increase the total quantum of growing stock (spatially or temporally) without affecting food security if notified by local/state governments, as well as social, economic, ecological and cultural well-being of the land owner.

-Indicator 2.2.1: Management Plan contains actions, strategies and measures to maintain or increase the quantum of growing stock.

-Indicator 2.2.2: Food security or agricultural activities are not negatively affected by TOF management activities, as evident from any state/local government authorities.

-Indicator 2.2.3: The management plan includes measures to ensure that overall economic viability, social and environmental well-being is not negatively affected.
+- Indicator 2.2.1: Management Plan contains actions, strategies and measures to maintain or increase the quantum of growing stock. - Indicator 2.2.2: The management plan includes measures to ensure that food security or agricultural activities are not negatively affected by TOF management activities - Indicator 2.2.3: The management plan includes measures to ensure that overall economic viability, social and environmental well-being is not negatively affected.